Do I have to be a student in order to audition and play with AYS?

 Please plan to arrive at least 30 minutes before your scheduled audition time.
 It is very important to make sure you allow yourself extra travel time and look out for any possible traffic/weather delays.

 Signing in will be determined by the venue.
 Most auditions will take place at UCLA and some may take place at USC and Colburn.
-You will be informed of the locations when you receive your confirmation email.
+You will be informed of the locations when you receive your audition email.

 What is the audition like?
 What will I play, who will I play for, and for how long?